lixvbnet/.dotfiles/README.md

     └── lspconfig.lua
 ```

-> - Override some part of default config of a plugin
+> - Override plugin config
 >
 > Add plugin name to `M.plugins.override` in `chadrc.lua` , then put config in `plugins/configs.lua`
 >
-> - Completely Replace default config of a plugin
+> - Replace plugin definition (e.g. specify 'commit' to use a history version)
 >
 > It is already configured `M.plugins.user` in `chadrc.lua`, so just put config in `plugins/init.lua`